jordan52/sites/markdown/resume.md

 July 2000 - June 2003

+Multi-faceted team member in a small, fast-paced web development shop.

-* Lead a team of developers and graphic designers to architect, develop, and extend a secure, web reporting application for LiveWire's largest account
+* Lead a team of developers and graphic designers to architect, develop, and extend a secure, web reporting application for LiveWire's largest account.
-* Managed all aspects of the project including customer relationships, architectural design, development, management, and maintenance
+* Managed all aspects of the project including customer relationships, architectural design, development, management, and maintenance.
-* Gained valuable experience by gathering client requirements, preparing technical and functional documentation, designing solutions, and managing customer expectations
-* Project Lead and Solutions Architect for several online total compensation statements
+* Project Lead and Solutions Architect for several clients in efforts to move HR activities and forms online to save thousands of dollars in administrative costs.
-* Awarded First Place: Best Web-Based Application - 2001 stlwebdev.org Web Site Awards

-Technologies Used: OO, Design Patterns, Java, J2SE, J2EE, Servlets, JSP, ASP, VB, COM(+), ISAPI, MTS, DTS, PHP, Tomcat, Apache, IIS, JDBC, ODBC, SQL Server, mySQL, C/C++, DHTML, JavaScript, CSS, XML, VNC, SourceSafe, CVS, MS Office, Visio, Dynamic PDF Generation, SSL, DNS, SSH, Ant, Make, Shell Scripting, CDONTS, Visual StudioForte (Sun One Studio), Eclipse, JBuilder, XP, Agile

 Technical Evangelist, Management/Leadership Development Program Trainee
 -----------------------------------------------------------------------------------